Insure4Sport Logo

-We’ve crunched 27 years of data – and created a hypothetical table – to find out.
+We’ve crunched 33 years of data to find out.

 Our scoring system explained

-• We’ve taken all 27 teams to have won the Premier League (plus this season’s champion elect, Liverpool) and analysed each of them based on 24 different performance categories.
+• We’ve taken every Premier League winning side and analysed each of them based on 11 different performance categories.
 For example: goals scored, clean sheets, points-per-game.

 This system has thrown up some incredible results, with certain teams a lot lower down the table than you might expect.
 Let’s look at the final table…